 The Turkish lira is weak against Western currencies, and you will probably get a better exchange rate in Turkey than elsewhere.
 The lira is virtually worthless outside Turkey, so make sure you spend it all before leaving.

-US dollars and euros are the easiest currencies to change, although most exchange offices, all post offices (PTTs) and many banks will change other major currencies such as Australian dollars, UK pounds and Japanese yen.
+US dollars and euros are the easiest currencies to change, although many exchange offices and banks will change other major currencies such as UK pounds and Japanese yen.

-You'll get better rates at exchange offices, which often don't charge commission, and at post offices than at banks.
-Exchange offices operate in tourist and market areas, with better rates often found in the latter.
-Plentiful shops and hotels in tourist areas will exchange money.
+You'll get better rates at exchange offices, which often don't charge commission, than at banks.
+Exchange offices operate in tourist and market areas, with better rates often found in the latter, and some post offices (PTTs), shops and hotels.
+They generally keep longer hours than banks.

 Banks are more likely to change minor currencies, although they tend to make heavy weather of it.
 Turkey has no black market.